meltano/sdk/cookiecutter/target-template/{{cookiecutter.target_id}}/README.md

 ### Source Authentication and Authorization

 <!--
-Developer TODO: If your tap requires special access on the source system, or any special authentication requirements, provide those here.
+Developer TODO: If your target requires special access on the destination system, or any special authentication requirements, provide those here.
 -->

 ## Usage